Eskorbuto: Zona Especial Norte and Eskizofrenia (1984–1985)

-Anti Todo and breakthrough success (1986)
+Anti-Todo and breakthrough success (1986)

-Once they rejected the offer from Soñua Records, they continued with their natural independence and promised to release three discs 1986, something that seemed impossible.
+Once they rejected the offer from Soñua Records, they continued with their natural independence and promised to release three discs 1986.
 They joined with Discos Suicidas Records and recorded their second LP in 25 hours titled Anti Todo and say that they were anti-everything, everyone is anti-everything, but they were not against everything.
-The title is most eloquently summed up in two words and attitude.
-This album was their masterpiece, it was not just another Punk-rock record, the term punk is too small for them musically.
-Anti Todo is considered an incredible rock album in which we find some of their best street poetry lyrics.

 Soon they release a cassette enclosing a Fanzine.
 This cassette consisted of six tracks with the significant title Ya No Quedan Más Cojones, Eskorbuto A Las Elecciones.
 It must be said that the CSS tried to censor and refused to make the tape for the song "Escupe A La Bandera", the cassette was an incredible success and sold out quickly.

 Had not yet completed the year 1986 and still prepare another surprise, which nobody had done so far in this country: A live album.
 We do a lot of records because we plays a little bit, our albums are Live, they say.
 For direct recording of thought on a tour called Bloody Christmas, something that did not work, who knows whether out of laziness or lack of infrastructure.
 At the end of the assembly hall of a school in Santurce is the chosen location.
 For the release of this disc decided to sell the rights to the highest bidder contract with Discos Suicidas Records and this album would definitely strengthen the seal on the other hand aims intídducirse DRO Records in the Basque rock and after some give and take strips, Servando Carvallo of DRO Records offers a juicy offer: 200,000 pesetas to renounce the contract with Discos Suicidas and 100,000 pesetas to the group by the master.
 At the concert, Eskorbuto plays and recording their first live-album: Impuesto Revolucionario double LP, with a cover very expressive, a caricature of the three members of Eskorbuto by Niko from MCD.

 New sounds, successes and struggles (1987–1990)

 They began the tireless work of preparing another more ambitious and novel album.
 They surprised with another double album released by Discos Suicidas Records called Los Demenciales Chicos Acelerados.
 The 20 tracks that are part of this work form a Zarzuela Rock (punk rock opera).
 The sound was slower, more chaotic and full of rage.
 Aitor Amezaga played the keyboard on the album.

-In 1988, out of the record companies, Eskorbuto decided to produce, edit and distribute their new album on their own label, Butoeskor Records.
+In 1988, out of the record companies, Eskorbuto decided to produce, edit and distribute their new album on their own label, Buto eskor Records.
 The result was Las más macabras de las vidas.
 From the cover to the letters of the subject, the theme of death is very present.
 It is an album full of anger, hopelessness, and disappointment.